marbotte/sr_cce/extraction/viewExtraction.md

 for a period of two weeks, documenting Emma’s integration of climate change into her existing instruction on Earth’s history and geologic time scale through field notes and the collection of relevant student work products.
-We also conducted interviews with $$the teacher$$ both pre- and post-instruction.
+We also conducted interviews with ((the teacher)) both pre- and post-instruction.

 **Analysis**: An abductive analytic approach was implemented to examine